 In France there are lending institutions that specialize in mortgages designed specifically for non-residents...but not many, and fewer now for American borrowers due to the FATCA regulations (Foreign Account Tax Compliance Act).
 That doesn’t mean it’s impossible!
 Just a bit more difficult!
 But thanks to Adrian Leeds Group’s select mortgage brokers, we can assist you with your applications to these lenders.

-Net rental revenue on existing investment properties may be considered as income as would investment income.
-Car payments, other mortgages, rents, and other debts are deducted from gross income.
-Consumer debt (credit card balances), taxes, and insurance premiums are not deducted from gross income.
+Investment income can be included in the affordability analysis and it could be possible to include some rental income from the property you are purchasing.
+Monthly credit commitments would include your car payments, other mortgages, rents, and other debts, which are deducted from your gross income.
+Consumer debt (credit card balances), taxes, and insurance premiums are not deducted from your gross income.

 Life insurance is mandatory